maphew/zadam-trilium-wiki/Scripts.md

 We need to execute it every time Trilium starts up, but we probably don't want to have to manually click on play button on every start up.

-The solution is marked by red circle at the bottom - this note has [[label|Attributes]] @run=frontendStartup - this is one of the "system" labels which Trilium understands.
+The solution is marked by red circle at the bottom - this note has [[label|Attributes]] `#run=frontendStartup` - this is one of the "system" labels which Trilium understands.
 As you might guess, this will cause all such labeled script notes to be executed once Trilium frontend starts up.

+(`#run=frontendStartup` does not work for mobile server frontend - if you want to have scripts running there, give the script ``#run=mobileStartup` label)

 ### More showcases